josh-works/intermediaterubycom/_posts/2021-04-12-a-guide-to-your-first-10-sponsors/2021-04-12-a-guide-to-your-first-10-sponsors.md

 Once you have your first sponsor (or before then) create a new email to a few people that know you well, and who are "in your corner".
 Say something like:

 > Hi there!
-I'm working on making money via open-source contributions on Github Sponsors.
+I'm working on making money via open-source contributions on GitHub Sponsors.
 My primary goal is to deliver so much value to some people that it makes sense for them to pay me hundreds of dollars.
 >
 > To do that, I need some public evidence of competence and support.
 A sponsors page with only one or two sponsors is kinda... sad.
 It's like a big room thats empty.
 It doesn't look right.
 >